benjhess/node-packer/node/doc/api/http.md

 * `encoding` {string}
 * `callback` {Function}

 Sends a chunk of the body.
-By calling this method many times, a request body can be sent to a server--in that case it is suggested to use the `['Transfer-Encoding', 'chunked']` header line when creating the request.
+By calling this method many times, a request body can be sent to a server — in that case it is suggested to use the `['Transfer-Encoding', 'chunked']` header line when creating the request.